Fruit Tapioca PuddingJump to Recipe

 The tapioca takes some time to cook and cool so you can definitely prep all your fruit while you’re waiting for it to do one of those things.
 Feel free to experiment with the fruit based on what looks good at your market.
 I used a mix of mangos, cherries, and blueberries that looked especially delicious.

 Of course, the mangoes are the most fun thing to cut because you get to do this to them!
-(For a full tutorial on the mango cutting, check out this post.)

 Once your pudding is done and your fruit is chopped, just stir them both together!
 I actually recommend layering the fruit on top so you get kind of a parfait effect.